Paqmind is supported by a small team of developers and enthusiasts

 Our mission is to help talented people to master programming.

 We believe that everyone can acquire some programming skills.
-It's won't necessary be a good career choice.
+It's won't necessarily be a good career choice.

 Programming is often exhausting.
 It brings its own health risks.
 It takes a huge amount of